-Using the illustration on the Section 3.0 page for your particular coop... identify the left back and left front panels and install as illustrated.
+Using the illustration... identify the left back and left front panels and install as illustrated.
 Place the notch in the panels over the notch in the notched trusses and gables.
 Make sure to make bottom edges flush with tails of gables and trusses.
-End of panel that butts up to a no notch truss is held in place by T25 3" screws as indicated.
+End of panels that butt up to the center truss are held in place by T25 3" screws as indicated.
 See diagram(s) for screwing instructions.
-Insert mid purlin panels between trusses as illustrated affixing them with the same screw pattern as ends.

-Install the right side end and mid purlin panels as illustrated using the same procedures as explained in step 1.
+Install the right side lower purlin panels using the same procedures as explained in step 1.